CEG-Codes/Meet-Halfway/_docs/places_ajax.md

 The goal we have here is to take the halfway point we found in the previous section and find all of the cool places around that point using the Google Places API.

 To do this we need to:

-1. grab the halfway coordinates the front-end
+* Grab the halfway coordinates the front-end
-2. send them with an AJAX call to the rails back-end,
+* Send them with an AJAX call to the rails back-end
-3. hit the Places API from the rails backend and get data back
+* Hit the Places API from the rails backend and get data back
-4. Send that data back to the front-end and render the map markers
+* Send that data back to the front-end and render the map markers

 This section will cover sending the coordinates from the front-end to the rails back-end.